MortimerSnerd/binky/README.md

 happens, I can clean things up and target actual real releases of Zig and raylib, rather than whatever I happened to grab that day.

+## Status

+Paused.
+I like Zig, I'll probably come back for another look in 0.6 or 0.7.
+For most things that I ran into where I thought "there should be a better way to do this", there was a issue opened already with a lot of information, and a target milestone.

 ## Technical overview, why it may suck.